jenkinsci/pipeline-graph-view-plugin/README.md

 - Visualize pipelines as an interactive, nested graph
 - Navigate pipeline stages in a clear, collapsible list view
 - View logs in real time without leaving the interface
-- Customize and resize the UI to fit your workflow
+- Toggle between graph and stage views; move and resize panes to suit your workflow
 - Quickly access details of each step and its results
 - Designed for better readability and faster troubleshooting